adobopunk/zam/README.md

-# Tifa Jade's Portfolio
+# Zam's Portfolio

 Welcome to the repository for my personal portfolio website!
-This is a fully custom-built site showcasing my work as a creative director.
+This is a fully custom-built site showcasing my work as a graphic designer.
 The site is fully open-source, made with Pico CSS and deploys via 11ty on Netlify.

 ## Features